os-checker/os-checker-test-suite/workspace2/crates/README.md

     Finished `dev` profile [unoptimized + debuginfo] target(s) in 0.16s
 ```

-# ✅ rap can handle cargo-check's --target and --features
+# ✅ rap can handle cargo-check's arguments like --target, --features, --examples and --tests ...

 E.g. for `ws-rap-checks-this_with-feature-gated`, when no feature is enabled, the result is: